 “Thank you so much for personalised bubble download.
 My Son loved it.
 We listened to it together then when I left him to say goodnight he said he was going to spend some more time fishing at his lake with his Grandad.
 Worked a treat.
 He loves all the stuff you do and said when can we see Smiley again!”

 Wild Heart children are very sensitive and they are very susceptible to picking up on energies, subtleties and other people’s emotions.
 Imagine what they are carrying in their emotional backpack after a day at school with all those other children.
 Often when children first come to coaching, I get them to draw and talk about what they are carrying.
 It surprises them to see just how much.
 Having an awareness of our feelings enables us to be able to process them, but what if they are not ours?

 This is why I coach children to zip up and protect their energy and to be able to set boundaries.
 It’s so hard for these children not to get sucked into what is going on around them.
 They feel things very deeply.
 I often describe them as velcro – you know: everything sticks to them!

 Daily meditation or relaxation is a great way to dissolve their feelings and connect back to themselves.
-A sign of a full emotional pack pack is a child who is constantly on the edge of meltdown.
+A sign of a full emotional backpack is a child who is constantly on the edge of a meltdown.
 They are full to the brim and need some help to offload those big scary feelings.
 I have something to help you with that.

 3) Scared of the Dark